EwanColquhoun/loadsheet-planner/README.md

 [Back to top](<#contents>)
 # Acknowledgements

 The Loadsheet Planner application was created as Portfolio Project 3 for the Full Stack Software Developer diploma by the [Code Institute](https://codeinstitute.net/).
-It was enjoyable to create something that with a little development could be used within the aviation industry and have a tangable purpose. <br><br>
+It was enjoyable to create something that with a little development could be used within the aviation industry and have a tangible purpose. <br><br>
 I would like to thank my mentor, [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community and all at the Code Institute who have helped me along the way.

 [Back to top](<#contents>)